 What Is Allergic Asthma?

 Allergic asthma is a type of asthma that is caused by an allergic reaction to various irritants such as pollen, dust or animal dander.
 When people with allergic asthma come into contact with these allergens, chemicals begin to be released that cause the airways to narrow and cause asthma symptoms such as shortness of breath, wheezing, and coughing.
 Allergic asthma is usually treated by taking medications to help relieve symptoms and prevent allergic reactions, and by avoiding allergens that cause asthma.
 Allergic asthma is often triggered by dust mites, read the article on how to deal with them.

-Asthma in children presents similarly to adults, with symptoms such as shortness of breath, wheezing and coughing.
+Asthma in kids or toddlers presents similarly to adults, with symptoms such as shortness of breath, wheezing and coughing.
 These symptoms are usually worse with physical exertion or at night or early in the morning.

 Asthma in children can be caused by a variety of factors, including allergies, infections or stress.
 Some children may also be more prone to asthma if their parents or siblings suffer from the disease.